OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-17.md

 ## 1 Kings 17:15

-So she went and did everything in accordance with the word of Elijah,
+So she went and did as Elijah had said,
-and she and he and her household ate for many days.
+and she and he and her household had food for many days.

 ## 1 Kings 17:16

 The bowl of flour was not used up,
 nor did the jar of oil become empty,
-in accordance with the word of the Lord which He spoke through Elijah.
+just as the word of the Lord had spoken through Elijah.

 ---